2020-2023

 Follow the same schedule as certified employees.

-Parent-Teacher Conference Days
+Progress Conference Days

 Work the regular day or same dismissal time as certified employees.